cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 # Building Physics Module

-This central module of the Energy ADE contains the thermal building objects required for the building energy modelling (e.g. `ThermalZone`, `ThermalBoundary`, `ThermalComponent`).
-These thermal building objects are linked to the CityGML building objects through its `_AbstractBuilding`, `_BoundarySurface` and `_Opening` classes.
+This central module of the Energy ADE contains the thermal building objects required for building thermal modelling (e.g. calculation of space heating and space cooling demands): `ThermalZone`, `ThermalBoundary`, `ThermalComponent`.
+These thermal building objects are linked to the CityGML building objects through its `_AbstractBuilding`, `_BoundarySurface`, respectively `_Opening` classes.
+A Building may have several `ThermalZone`, for instance in the case of mixed-usage building, or to distinguish rooms or zones with difference orientations (i.e. different solar gains).
+These `ThermalZone` are separated to each other and to the outside by `ThermalBoundary`.
+These `ThermalBoundary` may or not correspond to the CityGML `_BoundarySurface`.
+However, since `globalSolarIrradiance` incident on `_BoundarySurface` is an important term of the building energy balance, every `ThermalBoundary` delimiting the `ThermalZone` from outside should be related (`correspondsTo`) with a `_BoundarySurface`.

 ## Building, zones and boundaries